kuviman/switch-resume/blog/async-continuations.md

 Then, I wanted to have a transition between game states - from main menu into the play state, and then after exiting the play state back into the main menu.
+I am talking about transitions like crossfading or similar.

 Going into the play state is kind of easy, we just call a `transition_into` fn with `play()` as its argument: